frank1010111/bluebonnet/paper/paper.md

 There are no free open-source tools that use physics-based scaled flow solutions of the diffusivity equation to perform decline-curve and rate-transient analysis for unconventional reservoirs like `bluebonnet`.
-The goal for producing this software package is to provide researches and reservoir engineers with a free and open source tool suitable to analyze production from unconventional (tight oil and shale gas) reservoirs.
+The goal for producing this software package is to provide researchers and reservoir engineers with a free and open source tool suitable to analyze production from unconventional (tight oil and shale gas) reservoirs.